Knowledge base

 - FAQ about backups / restorations

-- Using a theme or extension ElegantThemes
+- Use a theme or extension ElegantThemes

 - Free WordPress training provided by the site progresser-en-informatique.com.
 If you want to get to the point, focus on the following modules:

-- Click here in order to access the management of your product on the Manager Infomaniak (Need help?).
+- Click here to access the management of your hosting on the Infomaniak Manager (need help?).

 - Choose to install WordPress.